skye-cyber/QuickAi/README.md

   See the LICENSE file for more details.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or need further assistance, please contact us at:
+For questions or further assistance, please contact:

 - **Email:** [swskye17@gmail.com](mailto:swskye17@gmail.com)
 - **GitHub:** [skye-cyber](https://github.com/skye-cyber)